SanderMertens/dDDS/README.md

 The prototype doesn't yet map the full IDL typesystem.
 What's missing is:
  * Unions
  * Typedefs
- * Enumerations
- * Arrays
- * Octet
- * Char
- * Float
- * Double

-Adding support for these types is straightforward as most of the types are already natively supported in Corto.
+These types are not natively supported in Corto, thus a mapping would have to be created.